Human rights in Haiti: Duvalier period

-In 1957, François Duvalier, also known as "Papa Doc", became president of Haiti, ushering in a period of human rights abuses from which the country is still recovering.
-An estimated 30,000–60,000 people were killed in the 30 years Haiti was under the rule of Duvalier and his son—and successor—Jean-Claude Duvalier, also known as "Baby Doc".
+In 1957, François Duvalier, known as "Papa Doc", became president of Haiti, ushering in a period of human rights abuses.
+An estimated 30,000–60,000 people were killed in the 30 years Haiti was under the rule of Duvalier and his son and successor Jean-Claude Duvalier, known as "Baby Doc".

 In 1959, François Duvalier formed a paramilitary force known as the Tonton Macoute, named after a mythic Haitian character who kidnapped misbehaving children, carried them off in a bag and ate them for breakfast.
 Duvalier authorized more than 10,000 Tonton Macoute, organized in 500 sections across the country, to maintain complete control over the population.
 "The macoutes were Papa Doc's version of brownshirts and the Waffen SS, except that their usual uniform was blue jeans, T-shirts, sunglasses, and they carried clubs or pistols," wrote journalist and author Herbert Gold in Best Nightmare on Earth: A Life in Haiti.
 "They were loyal only to Papa Doc.
 In return, they could rob, steal, extort, torture and murder at will."

 The Tonton Macoute continued to openly terrorise the population until they were officially disbanded after Jean-Claude Duvalier was forced from the presidency and went into exile in 1986.

 Law and order

 The government in Haiti is known for running a slow, inefficient and corrupt system of justice.
-Allegations of torture and kidnapping are common whereas the number of Haitian citizens imprisoned without trial is huge.
+Allegations of torture and kidnapping are common, and the number of Haitian citizens imprisoned without trial is huge.